SEI-R-2-22/u1_lesson_VSCode/README.md

   ***Tab Size*** - This will adjust how large the indents are for your code.
 For this immersive, we will set Tab Size to ` 2 `.

 There are ***tons*** of other settings that you can adjust and change to customize your editor.
 But beware, don't change something if you aren't sure what it does.
 VS Code gives us access to a lot more settings than a standard program.
 It assumes you know what you're doing since the primary users are programmers.
 So just be careful.

-> *"Do not try and bend the spoon, that's  impossible.
-Instead, only try to realize the truth.
-There is no spoon.
-Then you will see that it is not the spoon that bends, it is only yourself."*
->
-> *- That weird little kid*

 Let's hit <kbd>Shft</kbd> + <kbd>Cmd</kbd> + <kbd>X</kbd> and look at some helpful *Extensions* we can add to VS Code...
 <br>